Complete Guide to Door Phones: What They Are & How They Work

 • Outdoor station: The outdoor panel is installed near the front door or gate.
 Sometimes called an intercom doorbell, it includes a series of buttons, each button connecting to a specific unit’s doorbell phone.
 Additionally, the outdoor panel has a microphone and speaker.

-• In-unit devices (phones): In-unit devices are the actual “phone” component of the system.
+• In-unit devices (phones): In-unit devices are the system’s actual “phone” component.
 They’re installed inside every unit within a property.
 Many door entry phones include wired telephone handsets.
 Tenants press either ‘9’ on the keypad or a designated ‘door open’ button to unlock the door remotely.

 • Door release: You’ll need a door release mechanism with either an electric or magnetic lock so tenants can remotely open the door once they’ve granted visitors access.